 Changing your nursing specialty to a charge nurse isn’t difficult with the right experience.
 Let’s say you’re working as a progressive care unit nurse (PCU) and are ready for more responsibility.

-You can take your experience on the floor and turn it into strong leadership skills that not only improve patient outcomes, but also communication among the nursing team under your supervision.
+You can take your experience on the floor and translate that to strong leadership skills.
+This will improve patient outcomes and communication among the nursing team under your supervision.

 Step 3 – Obtain certifications